Office of the Vice Chancellor

 David Lubarsky, M.D., M.B.A., is the vice chancellor of human health sciences and chief executive officer for UC Davis Health, a nationally ranked leader in health care education, research and patient care.
 He oversees UC Davis Health’s academic, research and clinical programs, including the School of Medicine, the Betty Irene Moore School of Nursing, the 1,000-member physician practice group, and UC Davis Medical Center, a 625-bed acute-care hospital.

-With roughly 10,000 employees, nearly 800 students, an annual operating budget of $1.9 billion, $264.2 million in extramural funding (FY17), and around one million outpatient visits each year, UC Davis Health is a major contributor to the health and economy of the Sacramento region and is a center of biomedical discoveries that help advance health around the world.
+With roughly 14,000 employees, nearly 1,000 students, an annual operating budget of $3 billion, approximately $300 million in extramural research funding, and around one million outpatient visits each year, UC Davis Health is a major contributor to the health and economy of the Sacramento region and is a center of biomedical discoveries that help advance health around the world.

 Before joining UC Davis, Lubarsky served for six years as the chief medical officer and systems integration officer at the University of Miami Health System (UHealth).
 In that role, he championed standardization and provided oversight for four hospital and practice chief medical officers, the chief medical risk officer, chief patient safety and quality officer, and the director of patient and visitor services.
 Under his leadership, UHealth’s state and federal funding expanded by more than $100 million per year, and the organization successfully negotiated a comprehensive retail health relationship with Walgreens.